osquery/osquery/docs/wiki/deployment/syslog.md

-osquery 1.7.3 introduced support for consuming and querying the Mac OSX system log via Apple System Log (ASL). osquery 1.7.4 introduced support for the Linux syslog via rsyslog.
+osquery 1.7.3 introduced support for consuming and querying the Mac OSX system log via Apple System Log (ASL). osquery 1.7.4 introduced support for the Linux syslog via **rsyslog**.
 This document explains how to configure and use these syslog tables.

-## OSX Syslog
+## OS X Syslog

 On Mac OSX, the `asl` virtual table makes use of Apple's ASL store, querying this structured store using the routines provided in [`asl.h`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/asl.3.html).